contino/pizza-shop/ARTICLE.md

 ## The Sample Application

 The sample application for this article is available on GitHub (https://github.com/contino/pizza-shop).
-The application is broken into 3 distinct services, there is a web-reciever that accepts pizza orders as JSON payloads and places them onto a Kafka topic, a transformer that uses Kafka Streams (https://docs.confluent.io/platform/current/streams/index.html) to augment the order information with the customer's address and a repository which places the order in a local memory store.
+The application is broken into 3 distinct services, there is a web-reciever that accepts pizza orders as JSON payloads and places them onto a Kafka topic, a transformer that uses Kafka Streams (https://docs.confluent.io/platform/current/streams/index.html) to augment the order information with the customer's address and a repository application which places orders into a local memory store.

 To enable tracing using Micrometer and Brave, the applications include the following dependencies